pawandubey/refactoring-rails-notes/README.md

 The `UserConfirmationMailer` service object wraps all the complexity around sending confirmation mails and provides an explicit, visible, non-surprising implementation of the logic which can be tested easily.

-The cons of this pattern are that it introduces some duplication of logic as well as it can introduce mutations outside of the controllers which can be hard to track down by the first glance.
+The cons of this pattern are that it introduces some duplication of logic as well as mutations outside of the controllers which can be hard to track down at a glance.

 ### Alternative